priyam-02/DonPeppe/README.md

 cities, and handling customer bookings and orders.
 Here, the restaurant's manager or staff members can create an account and log in.
-The customer's assistance in creating an account, logging in, placing an order, reserving a table, and ordering an item is provided by the client on the other sid
+The customer's assistance in creating an account, logging in, placing an order, reserving a table, and ordering an item is provided by the client on the other side.

 ## Technology Used
 1. Front-end technologies used in this project include HTML, CSS, Javascript,